 Related article: The power of paint: Living room makeover on a budget

 Related article: Practical tips to get the perfect shade of white paint

 1. Prepare walls

-Then wash the walls using warm water and sugar soap to remove any dirt or grime.
+- Finish by washing the walls using warm water and sugar soap.

 2. Protect flooring